 Anna’s horizon expanded into the genres of American and Celtic fiddling, as well as to blues and bluegrass, and meanwhile she discovered the fair town of Bellingham, a place near and dear to her heart.
 Anna discovered the pure musical joy of playing celtic, blues and folk music with electric and acoustic violin in bands in the Pacific Northwest including the Clumsy Lovers, Tim McHugh and the Lost Poets, and Vancouver B.C.’s Paperboys, as well as pursuing the world of studio work and studio recording with local artists and people passing through, like Big Brother and the Holding Company.

-Besides touring and performing original work with her musician buddies, Anna also appears as a featured artist with other entertainers.
+Besides touring and performing original work with her musician buddies, Anna has also appeared as a featured artist with other entertainers.
 She has appeared in tandem with David MacVittie in New York, Canada, New Zealand and Australia with the four- time World Champion Simon Fraser University Pipe Band, playing a variety of electric violins in furious harmony with the Highland Pipes.
 This touring culminated in a live recording at the Sydney Opera House.
-Anna currently enjoys performing in Charleston, South Carolina with the Charleston Christmas Show annually.
-Anna teaches in Bellingham and Anacortes, and her students play her original work as well as celtic, classical, and blues.
-She lives with her bohemian Naval Pilot husband in Anacortes, Washington and enjoys gardening, horseback riding, sea kayaking, cooking, skiing, being with friends, making merry, and all things adventuresome.